 Each project will have a secure web site hosted on Google Sites in conjunction with the University of Minnesota.
 The team can use the site as an intranet for archiving meeting minutes, decisions and other project documents.

-Sponsoring companies pay a project fee of $25,000 to partially offset the instructional costs associated with the course.
+Sponsoring companies pay a project fee of $25,000 to offset part of the instructional costs associated with the course.
 Independent firms with total revenues of under $1 million per year pay a reduced fee of $10,000.
-You will receive an invoice for the project fee from the Carlson School.
-Billing will occur in the fall and payment is due 60 days after billing.
-Other billing schedules can be arranged.
-As soon as possible, provide us with the name, mailing address and telephone number of the individual to whom we should send the invoice.

 In addition to the project fee, the design team will incur project costs to, for example, conduct marketing surveys, hold focus groups, construct prototypes and produce reports.
 We suggest that the sponsoring company support all expenses associated with these and other activities at the same level as it would if the team were internal.
 Company resources (such as internal prototyping shops) should also be available for use by the team when appropriate.
 Also, it can be very beneficial to send one or two of the student team members to an industry trade show relevant to the project.
 Each time a major cost is anticipated (e.g. for a professionally-run focus group), the team (including company liaisons) should determine if that cost is appropriate.
 At the start of the project, every team member should have an understanding of the approximate project budget and what resources will be made available to the team.
 In addition, the University will provide each team with a small discretionary fund out of the course budget to cover expenses which are course, but not project related.

 Each team will appoint a treasurer to track project expenses via a check book style register and handle petty cash expenses.
 You should work out with the treasurer how out-of-pocket expenses will be approved and reimbursed.